zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_04_en-US_AETHERION_DOCTRINE.md

 ### 6.4 The Gnosis Harvest

-Through this mechanism, a single Creator can experience—and harvest knowledge from—dozens of alternative realities over their lifetime.
+Through this mechanism, a single Creator can experience, and harvest knowledge from, dozens of alternative realities over their lifetime.
 Each Avatar mission returns not merely data but **lived experience**, processed and integrated into the Creator's consciousness.

 ---